gregstoll/populationcenters/README.md

 # populationcenters
 Find where to put things close to most of the US's population

-NOTES
+TODO better description

+This was a fun exercise in optimization.

+(note that all times were taken on my laptop, don't take them too seriously)

+## Straightforward implementation
-Started with straightforward implementation
+I started with a straightforward implementation where we brute-force calculate the distance every time.

 1 county: 0.7 seconds
-2 counties: 1164.5 seconds (about right, should be (3000/2)*2 slower?)
+2 counties: 1164.5 seconds (this seems about right, should be (3000/2)*2 slower?)
-3 counties: oh boy
+3 counties: didn't even try it

 Parallelize it!
 1 county: 0.1 seconds